the-tallest-tower/the-tallest-tower.github.io/_posts/2017-06-21-the-scrapheap.md

 We have a separate allocator stack per thread for obvious reasons.
 With this model we can easily add new allocators if we decide to in the future.

 This whole throwaway memory stack idea is not even remotely new.
-Despite this, the conventional wisdom I always remembered hearing when discussing memory management was that _"Allocating is always going to be expensive."_ But evidently, this doesn't have to be the case.
+Despite this, when discussing memory management the conventional wisdom I always remember hearing was that _"Allocating is always going to be expensive."_ But evidently, this doesn't have to be the case.